Gluten-Free Layered Orange Cake

 top view of cake with a dollop of frosting

-To fill the cake, spread the frosting almost to the edge.
-Then, place the second layer on the cake and gently press on the layer to push the filling to the edge of the cake.
-Don’t worry if any oozes out.
-You can use it to frost the sides.
+To fill the cake, spread the frosting almost to the edges of the first layer.
+Then, place the second layer on top and gently press it down to push the filling out toward the edges.
+Don’t worry if some frosting oozes out—that’s perfect for using to frost the sides of the cake!

 decorating layered cake with frosting